 Twiggy is a great dog and is good with other dogs also.
 She is sweet and kind.
 She weighs about 54 pounds now and has maintained that weight for several months.

 Twiggy is finally looking for a wonderful permanent home.
 She is energetic and playful and would love to have an active family or person that could be home most of the day with her or that can take her with them.

 For info on Twiggy and the adoption application process call Dessin at 570-253-4037 or email@example.com.

 Metzger is also seeking information regarding a severely injured dog that was found in Waymart.

-Page 2 of 2 - A small, black and white Shih tzu type dog was found on Carbondale Road on Sunday, June 9 and brought to Dessin Animal Shelter.
+A small, black and white Shih tzu type dog was found on Carbondale Road on Sunday, June 9 and brought to Dessin Animal Shelter.

 The pooch is a female about 8-10 years old, in good body condition and has had a recent grooming.
 She had suffered head and neck trauma that had resulted in her eye being popped out of the socket.
 It appeared as though it had been injured a couple of days prior to her being found.

 She was taken to the veterinarians for evaluation and treatment.